-SRM projects, which can be identified with EEIC 521, 522, and 524, are smaller projects and the 40 CFR 93.153(c)(2)(iv) General Conformity exemption applies.
-Therefore, CATEX A2.3.8 can be taken for SRM projects without further assessment.
+SRM projects, which can be identified with Element of Expense Investment Codes (EEICs) 521, 522, and 524, are smaller projects and the 40 CFR 93.153 (c)(2)(iv) General Conformity exemption applies.
+According to the General Conformity Rule the EPA has determined that routine maintenance and repair activities "would result in no emissions increase or an increase in emissions that is clearly de minimis."
+Therefore, CATEX A2.3.8, from an air quality point of view, can be taken for SRM projects without further assessment.
 However, documentation is required, specifically state:

-- CATEX 32 CFR 989 A2.3.8 and - General Conformity exemption 40 CFR 93.153(c)(2)(iv) if action will occur within a nonattainment or maintenance area.
+- CATEX 32 CFR 989 A2.3.8, and - If the proposed action will occur within a nonattainment or maintenance area, the corresponding General Conformity exemption 40 CFR 93.153 (c)(2)(iv).